gibbok/myvar/website/content/cloudflare/pagefind-setup-for-cloudflare-pages.md

 This command first generates your site with Hugo, placing the output in the public directory.
 Pagefind then scans that directory, builds the search index, and writes its files into public/pagefind, making the search functionality available on your deployed site.

+If your build process requires more complex logic, you can instead create a build.sh script and set that file as your build command.